nixworks/public/news/2007/07/30/index.md

 ##### Islam
 ### [ Islamic militants occupy a shrine in a tribal area of Pakistan and name it after the Lal Masjid in Islamabad recently stormed by the Pakistan army. ](/news/2007/07/30/islamic-militants-occupy-a-shrine-in-a-tribal-area-of-pakistan-and-name-it-after-the-lal-masjid-in-islamabad-recently-stormed-by-the-pakist.md)
-_Context: tribal area, Lal Masjid, shrine, Pakistan, Islam, Islamabad_
+_Context: tribal area, shrine, Islam, Pakistan, Islamabad, Lal Masjid_

 ##### Czech Republic
 ### [ A 15th village in the Czech Republic rejects by referendum the US plan to place anti-ballistic missiles at a nearby military base.
 The vote was 97% against the plan, however, the vote is non-binding on the national government. ](/news/2007/07/30/a-15th-village-in-the-czech-republic-rejects-by-referendum-the-us-plan-to-place-anti-ballistic-missiles-at-a-nearby-military-base-the-vote.md)
-_Context: ballistic missile, Czech Republic, US_
+_Context: ballistic missile, US, Czech Republic_

 ##### Ghazni
 ### [ An Afghan governor asks the Taliban to extend Monday's deadline for the lives of 22 South Koreans, after militants warned the Afghan government to release 23 of its captured fighters or else hostages will die.
 The Taliban later executes a hostage. ](/news/2007/07/30/an-afghan-governor-asks-the-taliban-to-extend-monday-s-deadline-for-the-lives-of-22-south-koreans-after-militants-warned-the-afghan-govern.md)